-Display Description A The HMI is locked a The HMI is unlocked Remote: The device is under remote control from Analog the built-in analog interface ETH the built-in Ethernet interface USB & others the built-in USB port or a plug in interface module Local The device has been locked by the user explicitly against remote control Alarm: Alarm condition which has not been acknowledged or still exists.
-MS mode: Master (n SI) Master-slave mode activated, device is master of n slaves MS mode: Slave Master-slave mode activated, device is slave / ERR Data logging to USB stick active or failed
+Display Description 8 The HMI is locked ิ๗ The HMI is unlocked Remote: The device is under remote control from Analog the built-in analog interface ETH the built-in Ethernet interface USB & others the built-in USB port or a plug in interface module Local The device has been locked by the user explicitly against remote control Alarm: Alarm condition which has not been acknowledged or still exists.
+Event: A user defined event has occurred which isn't yet acknowledged.
+MS mode: Master (n SI) Master-slave mode activated, device is master of n slaves MS mode: Slave Master-slave mode activated, device is slave FG: Function generator activated, function loaded (only in remote control) Data logging to USB stick active or failed